 This is a great time to get creative or share in the creativity of your local community.
-In Richmond, a man went viral after he constructed a homemade candy chute that allows for no contact candy distribution.
+In Richmond last year, a man went viral after he constructed a homemade candy chute that allows for no contact candy distribution.
 Other parents have decided on at home scavenger hunts or virtual costume contests.
 The CDC recommends lower risk activities like movie nights, pumpkin carving, and decorating in and outside of the house.
 With the rise of virtual events, there will be many opportunities for children to have double the fun this year if co-parents are on the lookout.

 Halloween will still be a day filled with fun and candy!
 Just because a child has two homes does not mean that one parent should be excluded each year from celebrating Halloween.
 Remember, the goal of co-parenting is to create the best situation for the child and with COVID-19 there are new ways for parents to get involved in all the fun.